 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase the risk of amenorrhea include: Dramatic weight loss (such as from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnutritionBirth defects, including lack of female reproductive organsChromosomal or hormonal abnormalities
+Factors that may increase the risk of amenorrhea include: Dramatic weight loss (which can occur from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnutritionBirth defects, including lack of female reproductive organsChromosomal or hormonal abnormalities

-pituitary tumorMedications such as certain contraceptivesEmotional distressUterine scarring
+Certain conditions, such as a thyroid disorder or pituitary tumorMedications, such as certain contraceptivesEmotional distressUterine scarring

 Call your doctor if you: Have not had your first period and are aged 16 years or olderMiss having your period